ibm-cloud-architecture/refarch-reefer-ml/docs/infuse/simul-app.md

 # The Simulator as web app

-The Simulator webapp is a simple python (3.7) Flask web app exposing a REST POST end point to control the type of simulation to run and to produce Reefer telemetry events to kafka `reeferTelemetry` topic.
+The Simulator webapp is a simple python (3.7) Flask web app exposing a REST POST end point to control the type of simulation to run and to produce Reefer telemetry events to kafka `reefer-telemetry` topic.

 !!!
 What_to_learn
     In this article we shortly present the design and implementation approaches used for this application, as well as how to use [Appsody](https://appsody.dev) to jumpstart the implementation, and continously run and debug the application.
 We are presenting some best practice on TDD with python.